Andy17MB/AI-on-Arm/README.md

 ### **Lab 3: Comparative Inference Benchmarking on ARM Server and Edge Devices**

-1. Follow the setup stpes for `lab1` on your local raspberry pi.
+1. Follow the setup stpes for `lab1` on your local Raspberry Pi.
-2. Follow the setup stpes for `lab2` on your raspberry pi, to create and connect to a cloud instance.
+2. Follow the setup stpes for `lab2` on your Raspberry Pi, to create and connect to a cloud instance.
-3. Open `lab3.ipynb` to find the instructions for completing the lab
+3. Open `lab3.ipynb` to find the instructions for completing the lab.

 ---

 ## **Additional Notes**
-- To complete this course you are required to have access to a Raspberry Pi-5, for the cloud sections, AWS can be utilised.
+- To complete this course you are required to have access to a Raspberry Pi 5, for the cloud sections, AWS can be utilized.
 - For Lab 2 and 3 make sure to terminate the EC2 instance when you're done to avoid unnecessary charges.

 **Happy learning!**